 The formula is simple: Actual Spending versus Planned Spending = Variance.

 Some people and businesses like to calculate their variance percentage.
 If you planned on spending $80 and you spent $100, you were off by 20 percent.
 The percentage is calculated based on the actual spending, not the estimated amount.
 Using this example, $20 is 20 percent of $100, the actual amount spent.

 Having some variance is normal so don't beat yourself up if you experience variance every month.
 Your goal is not to avoid variance completely -- that's almost impossible, as you likely have both fixed and variable expenses.
 Your goal is to minimize your variance by making more accurate estimates about your spending patterns.
-This is something that only comes with practice.
+It is something that only comes with practice.

 The bottom line is, the more accurately you estimate your spending, the less likely you are to go over-budget and wind up with a shortfall accidentally.